CEI-lab/ece3400-2017/README.md

 - Thursday, Oct 5th @ midnight: The websites will be graded for contents on lab 2
 - Thursday, Oct 19th @ midnight: The websites will be graded for contents on lab 3
 - Thursday, Nov 2nd @ midnight: The websites will be graded for contents on lab 4
-- Friday, Nov 10th: Milestone 1 demonstration during class hours
+- Friday, Oct 6th during class hours: Milestone 1 demonstration
-- Wednesday, Nov 15th: Milestone 2 demonstration during class hours
+- Friday, Oct 20th during class hours: Milestone 2 demonstration
-- Monday, Nov 20th: Milestone 3 demonstration during class hours
+- Monday, Nov 10th: Milestone 3 demonstration during class hours
-- Friday, Nov 29th: Milestone 4 demonstration during class hours
+- Wednesday, Nov 29th: Milestone 4 demonstration during class hours
 - Friday, Dec 1st: Final Competition, time to be determined (Mandatory attendance)

 # Tutorials and Helpful links